Everybody talks about it, but what is sustainable agriculture?

 - Ensures the economic viability of such farming practices

-- Improves the lives of farmers and society
+- Improves the lives of farmers (through sustainable agriculture community) and society and quality of life in general

 Two Approaches: One Goal